On topological graphs with at most four crossings per edge: Proof of Theorem

+We assume therefore that $e_1$ is an edge of $t_1$ and that the wedges of $t_2$ and $t_3$ contain exactly one $0$-quadrilateral.
+Observe that this implies that $|f_1| \geq 5$.
+Indeed, if $|f_1|=4$, then $B_0$ and $B_1$ must coincide, which is impossible.
+If $B_0 \in V(f_1)$, then by Proposition~\ref{prop:2/3} $f_1$ sends at least $2/3$ unit of charge to $f$ in Step~6.
+Suppose therefore that there is a crossing point $p$ between $B_0$ and $w_1$ on $B_0w_1$, and refer to Figure~\ref{fig:1-in-1-1-in-3_3k}. $f_1$ contributes at most $1/6$ units of charge through $x'_2x_2$ and $x_2v_1$ by Proposition~\ref{prop:1-triangle-neighbor}.
+Note that it also contributes at most $1/6$ units of charge through $w_1p$, since the recipient of such a charge must be a $1$-triangle (recall $w_1A_2$ is an edge of $M(G)$) that has a neighbor which is incident to two original vertices ($A_2$ and $B_0$).
+Since $w_1,p,x'_2,x_2 \notin \mathcal{P}'(f_1)$, if the size of $f_1$ is at least six, then it contributes at least $\frac{|f_1|-4-3/6-(|f_1|-3)/3}{|f_1|-4} \geq 1/6$ units of charge to $f$ in Step~6.

-Suppose that $f_0$ is a $1$-quadrilateral.
-Then it does not contribute charge through $A_2w_1$ in Step~4, since $ch_3(f_0)=1/3$ and if the face that shares $A_2w_1$ with $f_0$ is a $1$-triangle, then the other neighbor of this $1$-triangle is incident to $A_2$ and $B_0$.
-Note also that the face that shares $A_2y_0$ with $f_0$ is also incident to two original vertices and therefore $f_0$ does not contribute charge through this edge as well.
-Thus, $ch_5(f_0) \geq 1/6$ and since $B(f_0) = \{f\}$, $f$ receives as least $1/6$ units of charge from $f_0$ in Step~6.
+If $|f_1|=5$, then note that $f_1$ contributes at most $1/6$ units of charge through $px'_2$, since such a contribution must be to the $1$-triangle $pB_0x'_2$ that has a neighbor which is incident to two original vertices ($B_0$ and $A_3$).
+Moreover, if $f_1$ contributes $1/6$ units of charge to this triangle, then it does not contribute charge through $w_1p$, for otherwise both neighbors of the $1$-triangle $pB_0x'_2$ would be incident to two original vertices (see Figure~\ref{fig:1-in-1-1-in-3_3k}).
+Therefore, in this case as well $f$ receives at least $1/6$ units of charge from $f$ in Step~6 and thus $ch_6(f) \geq 0$.